 Jeonju, South Korea has countless amazing things to do including visiting the largest Hanok Village in the country.
 Known as the cultural capital of Korea, its Jeonju’s slogan says here, you can “Feel Korea.”

 Jeonju came in 3rd place in Lonely Planet’s “Best Attractions in Asia” list in 2016, which is still proudly mentioned on Jeonju’s tourist map.
 With all the things to do in Jeonju, somehow it is still under the Western tourist’s radar meaning fewer crowds.

 The main thing to do in Jeonju is explore the traditional Hanok Village, which has over 700 traditional hanok buildings.
-Although it can be circled on foot in about 40 minutes, every alleyway within it is packed with beautiful Korean highlights and attractions to visit.
+Although it can be circled on foot in about an hour, every alleyway within it is packed with beautiful Korean highlights and attractions to visit.

-Here are your top 15 things to do in Jeonju, South Korea, the “Most Korean City”!
+Here is my list of top 15 things to do in Jeonju, South Korea, the “Most Korean City”!

 First, Where to Stay in Jeonju

 There’s no better place to stay in Jeonju, South Korea than in a traditional Hanok House, or local Korean guesthouses.
 The best place to stay in a Hanok House in Jeonju is in the Jeonju Hanok Village, which is walking distance from almost all the top things to do in Jeonju.

 If you’re on a budget but still want to stay close to Jeonju’s Hanok Village, check out NeaRest Guesthouse, a backpacker hostel that’s no more than a 10-minute walk from all the top things to do in Jeonju.